TNG/ngqp/README.md

   <img width="auto" height="240" src="https://raw.githubusercontent.com/Airblader/ngqp/master/logo.svg?sanitize=true">
 </p>

-@ngqp makes it easy to synchronize form controls with query parameters in your URL.
+@ngqp makes it easy to synchronize form controls with query parameters in your URL by using a declarative approach.
 Examples include pagination information or the current settings of filters in a data view. @ngqp is designed to resemble the Forms API from `@angular/forms`, making it intuitive to work with.

 # Installation